 I donate a large percentage of my online profits, and I appreciate you using my site as a launching point for exploring credit card options.

 If you want to jump right to the cash back cards based on category, use this handy table of contents.

 Personal Cards Offering Cash Back as a Flat Percentage

 It doesn’t get any simpler than getting a flat percentage back on every dollar you spend.
 These cards are ideal for the person who wants to have one card to use on everything.
 It’s simplicity at it’s finest.

-The Chase Freedom Unlimited card now offers 3% cash back on your first $20,000 charged to the card in your first year.
-After that, the card offers a flat 1.5% cash back on all purchases.
+The Chase Freedom Unlimited offers 3% back on dining and drugstores and a flat 1.5% cash back on all other purchases.
+No annual fee.

 The Capital One Quicksilver Cash Rewards Card will also get you 1.5% back on all purchases.
 Like the others above, there is no annual fee, and like the HSBC card, there are no foreign transaction fees when using this card outside of the United States.

 The early spend bonus on this card is $200 when you put a total of $500 on the card within the first three months.

 The Quicksilver Card gives you unlimited 1.5% cash back on all purchases.
 No foreign transaction fees & no annual fee.